MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

 \paragraph{Value network} We employ a standard feed-forward MLP network as our critic.
 The network receives the complete observation (proprioceptive and reference observations) as input.
 The output is a single scalar value representing the estimated value of the current state.
 This network uses the LeCun Uniform initialization and employs ReLU activations.

 \paragraph{Environment initialization and data collection} We use reference motion clips with lengths of $L_{clip}$ frames sampled at a rate of $f_{mocap}$.
-We initialize $N_{envs}$ environments in parallel using randomly chosen clips.
-Each environment begins at a random frame chosen from the first $n_{init}$ frames in each clip.
-A small amount of noise $\sigma_{noise}$ is added to both the pose and the velocity of the first frame to prevent overfitting to exact initial conditions.
+The reference clips are split into training and held-out evaluation subsets.
+We initialize $N_{envs}$ environments in parallel using randomly chosen training clips.
+Each environment begins at a random frame chosen from a configured start-frame range, and the simulated pose is initialized to the corresponding reference pose.
 We define the length of a full episode to be $T_{episode}$.
+For the rat environment, a small amount of domain randomization is applied over joint friction loss, armature, center of mass, link masses, torso mass, and the model's default pose to improve robustness of the learned policy to different conditions.

 After initialization, we define one iteration of the data collection phase as the collection of $N_{minibatch}$ number of mini-batches, each containing $B_{batch}$ trajectories spanning $L_{unroll}$ frames.
 We define one round of data collection as collecting $L_{unroll}$ frames of data from each of the $N_{envs}$ environments. $L_{unroll}$ must be large enough to capture coherent temporal dynamics, but short enough to ensure training stability.
 If $L_{unroll}$ is too small, Generalized Advantage Estimation (GAE) cannot leverage rewards from enough timesteps to be effective.
 If $L_{unroll}$ is too large, we obtain less stable gradient estimates, risking training destabilization.
 As such, multiple rounds of data collection may be needed to fill the mini-batch quota before performing a gradient update.
-The data collection process is outlined in algorithm \ref{alg:motion_imitation_pipeline}.
+The data collection process is outlined in \hyperref[alg:motion_imitation_pipeline]{algorithm \ref*{alg:motion_imitation_pipeline}}.